 Management Evaluation Component

 7.8 Management evaluations shall be conducted by the assigned administrator for regular (tenured), contract (tenure-track), and full-time temporary faculty in evaluation cycles and shall reference the results of the peer review committee process pursuant to section 7.2.
-See Appendix G for evaluation component deadlines.
+See Appendix G-1 through G-6 for evaluation component deadlines.

 7.8.1 Any unmediated elements of previous evaluations must be cited by the Administrator in completing the management evaluation process.